morinim/vita/contributors/CLA.md

 **This license is for your protection as a contributor as well as the protection of project users; it does not change your rights to use your own contributions for any other purpose**.

+Please take a moment to read and accept this agreement, which lets other contributors and users know the terms of your contribution.

 ----
 ```
 FULL NAME:       _____________________________________